daggn3/A-Rainy-Day/README.md

 # Rainy Day

 ## Project Description:
-A web application created with python and flask.
+A web application created with python3 and flask.
 Database and querying created and controlled by SQLAlchemy.

 UI in very basic HTML & CSS.
 This was to make visualisations easier.

 ## How to run:
+Please use python3.x to run this flask application.

 if required, pip install the following using:
 ```pip install flask, sqlalchemy, flask_sqlalchemy, datetime, webargs```